 Duquesne Light believes that all residential approaches (mass market/rebates, home energy reports and whole home performance/retrofits) are appropriately focused on achieving long-term, sustainable energy efficiency savings.
 Likewise, programs focused on producing kWh and kW savings in the commercial sector will primarily achieve reductions through rebates and or other identified funding sources, education and upstream partnerships, and direct installation of measures in customer facilities.
-Programs serving the industrial sector will focus on producing kWh and kW savings through rebates and or other identified funding sources through incentives and upstream partnerships.
+Programs serving the industrial sector will focus on producing kWh and kW savings through rebates and or other identified funding sources through rebates and or other identified funding sources through rebates and or other identified funding sources through achieve and upstream partnerships.
 Because the funding levels for each specific measure are evaluated on the level of savings that can be reasonably achieved over the useful life of the measure, the applicable screening methods strongly favor funding measures that provide longer-term savings.